 Whilst the democratisation of mobile telephony and the mass adoption of social media are making news easier to obtain, the challenges regarding the quality of the news remain undiminished.
 Whether it is broadcast on the radio, on a website or via a mobile app, the credibility of the news needs to be ensured, which means it must be gathered and handled in accordance with a number of moral and ethical rules.

 Responsible, professional media providers can serve as upholders of the public interest.
 However, professional and ethical journalistic practice requires high-quality training.
 Basic training is thin on the ground and its quality is erratic.

 The short cycles of general or thematic-based training sessions offered by international organisations do not suffice to meet all needs.
 As a result, journalists on the whole get their training on the hoof.
 While those who find themselves in a newsroom may benefit from the guidance of more experienced journalists, the freedom of expression of journalists online is unfiltered by an editor-in-chief, which exposes them to the risk of sensationalism.

-Many thus succumb to the temptation of picking up the unsourced content and unverified information that circulates widely on social media.
+Many thus succumb to the temptation of picking up the unsourced content and unverified information that circulates widely

 Bloggers are newcomers to the field of news.
 Not all of them are journalists and not all are conscious of the responsibilities they bear when they speak out in public.
 The cultural standards rooted in press law, such as respect for privacy, the presumption of innocence and the avoidance of defamation, are often lacking, such that they are tempted through ignorance to cross the red lines that the law sets.